ljunggren/boozang-docs/README.md

 ### Checklist

 We have now completed all the work that can be done pre-implementation.
-If everything has been done right, we have a set of test cases that will run on our CI server, maybe nightly, sending out notifications to the whole team, product owners and business stakeholders, of all the work that remains to be done.
+If everything has been done right, we have a set of test cases that will run on our CI server, maybe nightly, sending out notifications to the whole team, product owners, and business stakeholders, of all the work that remains to be done.
 As you can imagine, these reports can crowd the mailbox, so it's recommended to use a rule to send them to a special folder.
 Regardless, with our without email notifications, there is now a single point of truth describing the project readiness.

 ### First sprint

 ###### Development team

-The first sprint has been completed and the project is on track.
-The devlopment team has already developed the Storefront and Filters.
-As part of the defintion of done, the development team has committed to create unit-tests in Boozang that tests the functionality.
-The create the following tests (parameters are in parenthesis and are all JSON objects)
+The first sprint has been completed, and the project is on track.
+The development team has already developed the Storefront and Filters.
+As part of the definition of done, the development team has committed to create unit tests in Boozang that tests the functionality.
+They create the following tests (parameters are in parenthesis and are all JSON objects)

 ```Boozang
 Storefront